 Prophylaxis of Vitamin K-Deficiency Bleeding in Neonates

-The recommended dosage of AquaMEPHYTON is 0.5 mg to 1 mg within one hour of birth for a single dose.
+The recommended dosage of Phytonadione is 0.5 mg to 1 mg within one hour of birth for a single dose.

 Treatment of Vitamin K Deficiency Bleeding in Neonates

-The recommended dosage of AquaMEPHYTON is 1 mg given either subcutaneously or intramuscularly.
+The recommended dosage of Phytonadione is 1 mg given either subcutaneously or intramuscularly.
 Consider higher doses if the mother has been receiving oral anticoagulants.

 A failure to respond (shortening of the INR in 2 to 4 hours) may indicated another diagnosis or coagulation disorder.

 Dilute Phytonadione with 0.9% Sodium Chloride Injection, 5% Dextrose Injection, or 5% Dextrose and Sodium Chloride Injection.
 Avoid use of other diluents that may contain benzyl alcohol, which can cause serious toxicity in newborns or low birth weight infants [see WARNINGS AND PRECAUTIONS (5.2) and USE IN SPECIFIC POPULATIONS (8.4)].